Power-free points in quadratic number fields: Stabiliser, dynamics and entropy: The subshift of k -free integers

 Let $\iota \! : \, \cO \xrightarrow{\quad} \ZZ^2$ be the embedding defined as above by $1\mapsto (1,0)$ and $\delta \mapsto (0,1)$.
 When $\fb$ is an ideal in $\cO$, its embedding $\vG_{\nts\fb} \defeq \iota (\fb)$ is a sublattice of $\ZZ^2$ of index

-Now, $\XX$ can be seen as an algebraic $\cB$-free lattice system in the sense of \cite[Def.~5.1]{BBHLN} as follows, where we assume $k\geqslant 2$ to be fixed.
+Now, $\XX$ can also be seen as an algebraic $\cB$-free lattice system in the sense of \cite[Def.~5.1]{BBHLN}, where we assume $k\geqslant 2$ to be fixed.
 Let $\fP$ denote the set of prime ideals of $\cO$ and consider

 Here, $\cB$ is an infinite set of coprime sublattices of $\ZZ^2$, which is to say that $\vG_{\nts\fp^k} + \vG_{\nts\fq^k} = \ZZ^2$ whenever the prime ideals $\fp$ and $\fq$ are different.
 The defining set from \eqref{eq:def-Vprime} can now be rewritten as